RabbitBio/RabbitIO/README.md

 ```

-### Pair-end data processing example
+### Paired-end data processing example

-An example of processing Pair-end sequencing data is showed in file [TestCount.cpp](./TestCount.cpp).
+An example of processing paired-end sequencing data is showed in file [TestCount.cpp](./TestCount.cpp).
 It is tested that compared to [FQReader](https://github.com/rob-p/FQFeeder), in the task of counting ATCG of pair-end data, RabbitIO is 2 times faster in 20 thread.

 RabbitIO is about 2G/s I/O speed now

 ## FASTA data example
-this is an example of reading and processing FASTA file
+This is an example of reading and processing FASTA files:

 - example code of using only one thread (count chunk number of input file):
 ``` c++